developerjake/djlogger/README.md

 # @developerjake/djlogger
 [![npm (scoped)](https://img.shields.io/npm/v/@developerjake/djlogger)](https://www.npmjs.com/package/@developerjake/djlogger) [![GitHub package.json version (branch)](https://img.shields.io/github/package-json/v/developerjake/djlogger/main)](https://github.com/developerjake/djlogger)

-A simple collection of typescript logging tools using [winston](https://www.npmjs.com/package/winston) - adds timestamps, colourization and will output your logs into a `logs` directory in the root of your project.
+A simple collection of typescript logging tools using [winston](https://www.npmjs.com/package/winston) - adds timestamps, colours, and outputs your logs into a `logs` directory in the root of your project.
 ## Overview
-This is a minimalist set of utilities that can be imported and used within a few seconds to get drastically better and more useful logs into you application as you build it - nothing more.
+This is a minimalist set of utilities that can be imported and used within a few seconds to get considerably more useful logging into an application as you build it - nothing more.
 You'll probably want to replace it down the line.
-This is just a convenience tool for hitting the ground running.
+This is just a convenience tool to hit the ground running.

-Using  the utilities herein to log in your application will save all of your logs to appropriately named files added to a `logs/` directory which will be created in the root of your project.
+Log files saved into the `logs` directory in the root of your project are named intuitively:
 * info.log
 * debug.log
 * silly.log

-All logs will be timestamped; the default locale is `en-GB` which can be changed.
+All logs will be timestamped (does not include the date).
-Timestamps are just that, _time_ stamps.
-They do not include the date.
 Logging in the terminal will have the log-level printed and colourized.
 ## Ready-Steady-Go
-1. Install with one of these depending on your preferred package manager:
+1. Install the package with one of these depending on your preferred package manager:
 	* `npm install @developerjake/djlogger`
 	* `yarn add @developerjake/djlogger`
 2. Import what you need (see [examples](#example-usage)) and start using it.